proudmonkey/AutoWrapper/README.md

 ```

 # Enable Property Mappings

+> Note: Property Mappings is not available for Problem Details attributes.

 Use the `AutoWrapperPropertyMap` attribute to map the AutoWrapper default property to something else.
 For example, let's say you want to change the name of the `result` property to something else like `data`, then you can simply define your own schema for mapping it like in the following:

 ```csharp